-- 2.1 Section 151 of the Local Government Act 1972 specifies that 'every local authority will make arrangements for the proper administration of their financial affairs' with the Accounts and Audit (England) Regulations 2015 requiring councils to 'undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes.' - 2.2 Whilst these regulations do not stipulate how the council should provide these services, effective internal audit and risk functions require a diversity of skills that local authorities can find difficult to source and retain.
-As such the council previously agreed to provide these services from an external partner. - 2.3 With the current contract for these services due to expire on 30 June 2020 a retendering exercise has been carried out to ensure the council is able to continue to meet its statutory duties going forward, utilising a mini competition process under the Crown Commercial Services Management Consultancy Framework (RM3745) Framework Lot 3.
-The benefits of using this framework being that prequalifications of finance, experience, and training have already been undertaken and all the companies on the framework are nationally known and reputable thereby reducing the potential risk to the council. - 2.4 As the award of the contract incurs expenditure in excess of £250k it is a key decision.

-2.5 Cabinet Members should refer to the private session report for confidential details and commercially sensitive matters relating to the evaluation of the tenders.
+- 2.1 Section 151 of the Local Government Act 1972 specifies that 'every local authority will make arrangements for the proper administration of their financial affairs' with the Accounts and Audit (England) Regulations 2015 requiring councils to 'undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes.' - 2.2 Whilst these regulations do not stipulate how the council should provide these services, effective Internal Audit functions require a diversity of skills that local authorities can find difficult to source and retain.
+As such the council previously agreed to procure these services from an external partner. - 2.3 With the current contract for these services due to expire on 31 March 2024 a retendering exercise has been carried out to ensure the council is able to continue to meet its statutory duties going forward. - 2.4 As the award of the contract incurs expenditure in excess of £500,000 it is a key decision. - 2.5 Cabinet Members should refer to the private session report for confidential details and commercially sensitive matters relating to the evaluation of the tenders.